 The deactivation includes actions that make the NetworkSlice instance inactive and stops the communication services.

-Network slice provisioning actions in the operation phase involves activation, modification and de-activation of an NetworkSlice instance.
+Network slice provisioning actions in the operation phase involves activation, modification and de-activation of a NetworkSlice instance.

 4.3.5 Decommissioning

 NetworkSlice instance provisioning in the decommissioning phase includes decommissioning of non-shared constituents if required and removing the NetworkSlice instance specific configuration from the shared constituents.
 After the decommissioning phase, the NetworkSlice instance is terminated and does not exist anymore.